peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  array.
 * `int hashCode()`<br>
  Calculates the hash code of this object.
+* `boolean HasMostInnerTag​(int tagValue)`<br>
+ Returns whether this object has an innermost tag and that tag is of the given number.
+* `boolean HasMostInnerTag​(com.upokecenter.numbers.EInteger bigTagValue)`<br>
+ Returns whether this object has an innermost tag and that tag is of the given number, expressed as an arbitrary-precision number.
 * `boolean HasMostOuterTag​(int tagValue)`<br>
  Returns whether this object has an outermost tag and that tag is of the given number.
 * `boolean HasMostOuterTag​(com.upokecenter.numbers.EInteger bigTagValue)`<br>
  Returns whether this object has an outermost tag and that tag is of the given number.
+* `boolean HasOneTag()`<br>
+ Returns whether this object has only one tag.
+* `boolean HasOneTag​(int tagValue)`<br>
+ Returns whether this object has only one tag and that tag is the given number.
+* `boolean HasOneTag​(com.upokecenter.numbers.EInteger bigTagValue)`<br>
+ Returns whether this object has only one tag and that tag is the given number, expressed as an arbitrary-precision integer.
 * `boolean HasTag​(int tagValue)`<br>
  Returns whether this object has a tag of the given number.
 * `boolean HasTag​(com.upokecenter.numbers.EInteger bigTagValue)`<br>